Introduction

 • This layer describes the electrical/optical, mechanical, and functional hardware interfaces or structures of the physical medium.

-• This layer transmits bits as electrical or optical signals which is suitable for the available physical medium, and also determines what physical medium options can be used.
+• This layer transmits bits as electrical or optical signals, which are suitable for the available physical medium, and also determines what physical medium options can be used.
 It also determines how many volts/db (decibels) should be used to represent a given signal state, using a given physical medium.

 • This layer defines the mechanical and electrical definition of the network medium (cable) and network hardware.